eclipse/epsilon-website/mkdocs/docs/doc/articles/index.md

 ## Epsilon and other types of models

 - [Scripting XML documents using Epsilon](plain-xml): In this article we demonstrate how you can create, query and modify plain standalone XML documents (i.e. no XSD/DTD needed) in Epsilon programs using the PlainXML driver.
 - [Scripting CSV files using Epsilon](csv-emc): This article demonstrates how you can query CSV files with Epsilon programs using the CSV driver.
+- [Scripting Excel spreadsheets using Epsilon](excel): In this article we demonstrate how you can create, query and modify Excel spreadsheets in Epsilon programs.
 - [Scripting BibTeX files using Epsilon](bibtex): In this article we demonstrate how you can query a list of references stored in BibTeX files with Epsilon programs using the BibTeX driver.

 ## Eugenia